Strictly ‘lost the plot’ by casting ‘pro dancer’ Layton Williams, says Esther Rantzen

 She added: “As an ardent fan of the programme (and an unsuccessful contestant in series two – my deepest sympathy to my dance partner, Anton [Du Beke]) I wonder why the production team seems to have lost the plot this year by recruiting Williams.”

-Rantzen argued that former tennis player Annabel Croft should be in the final instead.
+Rantzen argued that former tennis player Annabel Croft should have been in the final instead.

 “With Williams in the mix it was inevitable from week one that he would be a finalist – so a contestant who is not a professional dancer would be denied their place, and very sadly it was Croft,” she wrote.